nyreehinton/content-ops-starter/content/pages/blog/technical-analysis.md

 author: content/data/nyree.json
 ---

-With the theoretical foundation established regarding Tesla’s software-driven odometer calculations, the next step focuses on quantifying discrepancies between Tesla’s energy-based odometer system and real-world mileage measurements.
+With the theoretical foundation established regarding Tesla's software-driven odometer calculations, the next step focuses on quantifying discrepancies between Tesla's energy-based odometer system and real-world mileage measurements.
 ![](/images/1F8BAC34-F885-46D9-882B-03D772A6BDD7.png)

 The subject of this analysis is a 2020 Tesla Model Y Long Range, purchased in December 2022.
 The vehicle features an 82-kWh battery pack with an EPA-estimated range of 326 miles (at 265 Wh/mile efficiency).